edaword/dmoj-solutions/README.md

 # dmoj-solutions
-ALL MY DMOJ SOLUTIONS (not that many)
+ALL MY DMOJ SOLUTIONS and also usaco (and some cf)

 only use java rn but might learn cpp in the future